 Patrol officers fight crime.
-Detectives wait until everything is over before “going in.”
+Detectives wait until the danger is over before “going in.”

 Patrol officers rush into active crime scenes to save the victims.
 Detectives serve search warrants in the middle of the night, hoping to catch the bad guys while they’re sleeping.

 So give this a little thought when you sit down to dream up a character for your next thriller.
-Do you go with bass-ackward tradition, or will your tale be facing a new direction?
+Do you go with bass-ackward tradition, or will your tale face a new direction?

 Or an out-of-shape, poorly-dressed detective who adores puppies, rainbows, and long walks on the beach at sunset?

 *No puppies were harmed during the research portion of this article.
 I cannot say the same for donuts and chocolate cake.

 As a bonus, USA Today & Wall Street Journal bestselling author Lisa Regan details how to use the elements of fiction to craft a gripping crime novel.